Breakdown of Perturbative Expansions and Exact Algebraic Absorption of Finite-Size Fluctuations in Statistical Mechanics: Preliminaries: Finite-Size Fluctuations and Asymptotic Expansions

-Consider a discrete memoryless information source producing a sequence of independent and identically distributed (i.i.d.) random variables $X^n = (X_1, X_2, \dots, X_n)$ drawn from a known probability distribution $P(X)$.
-In the finite-blocklength regime, the fundamental random variable characterizing the system is the \textit{information density}.
-Throughout this paper, $\ln$ denotes the natural logarithm, and all information measures are expressed in nats.
-It is defined as
+Consider a physical system composed of $n$ independent subsystems, or a time series of uncorrelated observations, denoted by $X^n = (X_1, X_2, \dots, X_n)$ drawn from a known probability distribution $P(X)$.
+In the finite-size (or finite-time) regime, the random variable characterizing the microscopic state is the \textit{Shannon empirical entropy} (often referred to as trajectory entropy in stochastic thermodynamics).
+Throughout this paper, $\ln$ denotes the natural logarithm, and all informational quantities are expressed in nats.